Dozens of technical materials and specialised components go into making a riding helmet, but there are four distinct protective layers.

 Jockey skulls have a sand painted finish.
 All other helmets have different types of material cover finishes, including leather-look (vegan), microfibre suede and velvet.

-The outer look of your helmet can be fully customised with the My Ayr8®.
+The outer look of your helmet can be fully customised with the My Ayr8® and My Halo CX.

 But the helmet’s outermost layer isn’t purely for cosmetic reasons.